Skip to contents

 1. What is an endemic channel?

 Using an endemic channel is a visual strategy to represent the historical behavior of a disease in a specific region on an epidemic curve that defines the central tendency of the cases during a year and the upper and lower limits where cases are expected to vary.
-This plot provides three lines known as “\(\color{green}{\text{Safety}}\)”, “\(\color{orange}{\text{Warning}}\)”, and “\(\color{Red}{\text{Epidemic}}\)” bands (Figure 1), which are later used to define the epidemiological situation of the region based on the current (observed) cases.
+This plot provides three lines known as “Safety”, “Warning”, and “Epidemic” bands (Figure 1), which are later used to define the epidemiological situation of the region based on the current (observed) cases.

-The data needed to build an endemic channel is the weekly or monthly incidence of the disease for previous years in the region of interest. epiCo asks for at least one year of data, but endemic channels are typically estimated at 5 to 7 years of information.
+The data needed to build an endemic channel is the weekly or monthly incidence of the disease for previous years in the region of interest. epiCo asks for at least one year of data, but endemic channels are typically estimated with 5 to 7 years of information.

 It is natural to presume that more years provide better estimations since the statistical analyses will be more robust, but it is important to have contextual information to ensure that transmission, surveillance, or demographic conditions (among other factors) have not changed during this period of time.
-Regarding the frequency of the data, weekly incidence may provide more useful information about the disease behavior and the moment in which an epidemiological warning should be raised; however, it is up to the experience of the users and their context whether this resolution of the data can be achieved.
+Regarding the frequency of the data, weekly incidence may provide more useful information about the disease behavior and the moment in which an epidemiological warning should be raised; however, it is up to the experience of the users, and their context, whether this resolution of the data can be achieved.

 Another common decision while building an endemic channel is to ignore previous epidemic years to avoid misrepresenting the traditional transmission dynamics. epiCo does not suggest epidemic years automatically, but its endemic_channel function does provide the option to annotate the outlier years and decide whether to include, ignore, or adjust them.
 More data-gathering tips and sources are provided later in this vignette.